ibm-cloud-docs/cloud-object-storage/go.md

 ```
 {: codeblock}

-### Create a new COS bucket with object lock enabled
+### Create a new Cloud Object Storage bucket with object lock enabled
 {: #go-create-bucket-ol-enabled}

 ```go